 Baptism of adults and older children is generally done at the Great Vigil of Easter, with candidacy beginning on or near the first Sunday in Lent.
 A similar period of preparation is required prior to baptism on the other days designated for this sacrament.

 In the sacrament of Confirmation we receive strengthening in our faith, by the power of the Holy Spirit, through the laying on of hands by a bishop.
 For those baptized as infants, it’s an important opportunity to take ownership of the promises that were made at Baptism.
 For those baptized as adults, it’s an opportunity to reaffirm the faith and to enter more deeply into the life of the Church.

 Confirmation of Youth

-Children age fourteen and up are eligible for Confirmation.
+There is no mandated age of eligibility for confirming children, but usually it is happens in the early teenage years (11 and older).
 The candidates go through a period of instruction that leads each candidate towards making a decision about whether or not to accept and embrace the faith that has been taught to them.
 The instruction process culminates in an overnight retreat.
 Candidates are also assigned a sponsor within the parish who mentors the young person.

 Confirmation or Reception of Adults